Overview of Bohmian Mechanics: Appendix: Numerical Algorithms for the Computation of Bohmian Mechanics

 In the previous vector definition, $\vec \varphi$, only $N - 2$ unknowns are considered.
 We have assumed that $\varphi(x_1) = 0$ and $\varphi(x_N) = 0$.
 This implies that $\vec \varphi$ is a real vector.
 Then, if we select an eigenstate, we realize that the current density is zero, $J(x,t) = 0$, because $\varphi(x_k) = \varphi(x_k)^*$.
 All Bohmian velocities are zero, $\partial S/\partial x = 0$, meaning that Bohmian trajectories do not ``move.''
 This result is obviously consistent with the fact that the amplitude $R(x,t)$ of the global wave function $\psi(x,t) = \varphi(x) e^{-iE t/\hbar}$ is time independent.
 One is tempted to affirm that there is no kinetic energy for these Bohmian trajectories.
 However, as we see in \eref{om.kinetic_energy_mean_B}, the evaluation of the mean value of the kinetic energy takes into account not only the Bohmian velocity but also the quantum potential.
 We can explain this point, differently, from the quantum Hamilton--Jacobi equation, \eref{om.hamilton_jacobi1D_des}.
 In our particular time-independent case, we have an energy conservation law:

 where we have used $\partial S/\partial t = -E$ in \eref{om.hamilton_jacobi1D_des}.
 Then, we can obtain the following (time-independent Schr\"odinger-like) equation for the real wave function $R(x)$:

-Comparing this expression with the previous \eref{om.schrodinger1D_tind_x}, we realize that in this particular problem (when all Bohmian trajectories have zero velocity), the quantum potential takes the role of ``kinetic'' energy.
+Comparing this expression with the previous \eref{om.schrodinger1D_tind_x}, we realize that in this particular problem (for which all Bohmian trajectories have zero velocity), the quantum potential takes the role of a ``kinetic'' energy.